How To Use The Google Content Network To Invest In Domains

 We advised the client and they purchased the domain the day of this report.
 Because we know which landing page was generating the conversions from this domain, the client simply did a 301 redirect to the landing page and let me tell you, they are reaping the rewards.
 They are getting an even higher than expected return because now they are not paying for the clicks to their site and are not sharing the page with 9 other competitors!
 Since the beginning of the year, they have purchased over 30 domains using this method.

-Buying these domains that have type in traffic and that you KNOW convert (from your AdWords conversion data) offer a significant long term return on investment.
+Buying these domains that have type in traffic and that you KNOW convert (from your Google Ads conversion data) offer a significant long term return on investment.
 So what are you waiting for?
 Go run your placement performance reports and see what money you are leaving on the domain table today! (before your competitors read this)

 July 15th, 2008 at 4:32 pm